Yesterday upon the stair I met a man who wasn't there. He wasn't there again today Oh how I wish he'd go away.

 Some productions of Wozyeck designed the setting this way.

-In Meet the Pyro, the world is shown through the eponymous firestarter's eyes (and pictured above).
+In Meet the Pyro, the world is shown through an indiviual eponymous firestarter's eyes.
 In real life, he's brutally massacring the BLU team with fire.
 In his eyes, he's bringing music, sunshine, and joy to a collection of baby-like cherubs.

-In-game you can give yourself eyes of madness by wearing the "Pyrovision Goggles"; eyewear that make (supported) maps bright pastel in color, replace shouts of pain with laughing, makes everyone voice's high-pitched, and replaces message of one player dominated the other with ones saying they become friends.
+In-game you can give yourself eyes of madness by wearing the "Pyrovision Goggles"; eyewear that make (supported) maps bright pastel in color, replace shouts of pain with laughing, makes everyone voice's high-pitched, and replaces messages of one player dominating the other with ones saying they're becoming friends.

 The Half-Life mod They Hunger played with this in the third chapter.
 The intro cutscene shows a hospital, with a doctor mentioning a delirious patient who keeps screaming about the living dead, as a baby from the maternity ward cries in the background.
 Then the game starts, and you jump out of your hospital bed and start killing the zombies who have taken over the hospital.
 But as you fight through the city, you keep hearing a baby crying...

 Oracle Of Tao has Ambrosia, a girl supposedly called by God to save the world.
 The problem is... it's unclear to her whether or not her quest is even real, much less her traveling companions.
 A possible interpretation of what's going on is that aside from meeting her party, the entire quest is a giant delusion of a girl hoping to feel important because her birth parents abandoned her.